ycvenopyer/ycvenopyer.github.io/_pages/about.md

 I have a broad interest in NLP and LLM, with a current focus on the diffusion language models, effcient LLMs(MoE structure), and LLM safety.
 In addition, I am keen on LLM distributed training and inference, and AI Agents.

-I am currently working on membership inference attacks against diffusion language models, especially masked diffusion language models.
+I once worked on membership inference attacks against diffusion language models, especially masked diffusion language models.
+In the future I will focus on Agent safety.

+Now I am working on extracting sentence embeddings from MoE models and accelerating their decoding process.

 # 📖 Educations
 - *2026.09 - Present*, M.Sc.
 Student, School of Computer Science, Nanjing University, Nanjing, China.